Healthdirect Free Australian health advice you can count on.

 Your doctor may have prescribed doxycycline for another reason.
 If you are unsure why you are taking doxycycline, ask your doctor.

 It is important to always finish the course of doxycycline as prescribed by your doctor, even if you feel better.
+This will ensure your infection is treated completely and prevents complications such as antibiotic resistance (when the bacteria no longer respond to the antibiotic, and the antibiotic becomes less effective).

 How does doxycycline work?

-Doxycycline also works against malaria-causing parasites.
+Doxycycline also works against parasites that cause malaria.

 What forms of doxycycline are available?